Quick Summary

 International Chocolate Day is celebrated every year on September 13, to honour the birthday of Milton Hershey, the founder of the Hershey Chocolate Company, acknowledging his unparalleled contribution to the popularisation of Chocolate in the US and across the world.

-Chocolate Day 2024 Date, History: The third day of Valentine’s Week, Chocolate Day, is celebrated on February 9 every year, making it a special occasion for lovers to express their affection through the gifting of chocolates.
+Chocolate Day 2025 Date: The third day of Valentine’s Week, Chocolate Day, is celebrated on February 9 every year, making it a special occasion for lovers to express their affection through the gifting of chocolates.

 Mexico might be the birthplace of chocolate, but it was America that created a holiday to celebrate all things related to the roasted cocoa bean.
 National Chocolate Day is October 28.
-Trade organization National Confectioners Association created the food holiday to promote the chocolate industry.
+The trade organization National Confectioners Association created the food holiday to promote the chocolate industry.

 Chegg India does not ask for money to offer any opportunity with the company.
 We request you to be vigilant before sharing your personal and financial information with any third party.
 Beware of fraudulent activities claiming affiliation with our company and promising monetary rewards or benefits.
 Chegg India shall not be responsible for any losses resulting from such activities.